Counting Square Discriminants: Introduction

-The third difficulty does not have to do with the analytical incompatibilities of the Poincar\'{e} series, but is due to the fact that $\widetilde{V}_v$ is of moderate growth and thus not square-integrable.
+The third difficulty does not have to do with the analytic complications of the Poincar\'{e} series, but is due to the fact that $\widetilde{V}_v$ is of moderate growth and thus not square-integrable.
 We overcome this by subtracting a modular form of the same weight, character and growth as $\widetilde{V}_v$.
-More specifically we subtract linear combinations of Eisenstein series at various cusps, evaluated at specific values of the holomorphic variable and the resulting difference is square-integrable.
+More specifically, we subtract linear combinations of Eisenstein series at various cusps, evaluated at specific values of the holomorphic variable such that the resulting difference is square-integrable.

 In later sections of the paper, we use inverse Mellin transforms to get from the Dirichlet series to the truncated sum, and then move the lines of integration to obtain the desired asymptotic results.
-Our main result is the following. \begin{theorem} Let $h>0$ be an integer and $X>0$ a large real number.
-Then we have the asymptotic expansion \beq \sum_{a,c=1}^\infty \tau(h+4ac)e^{-(\frac{a+c}{X})} = c_1(h) X\log X + c_2(h)X + O_h(X^{\hf}) \eeq where $c_1(h)=0$ if $h$ is a non-square. \end{theorem}
+Since the methods for obtaining Theorems \ref{boxtheorem} and \ref{hyperbolictheorem} are very conceptually similar, save for some small differences, this paper will only show all of the computations used for obtaining the asymptotic of the smoothed sum in Theorem \ref{boxtheorem} and then give brief explanations for how to modify the argument to obtain our other estimates.